gokulkrishh/expense.fyi/README.md

 ## License

-Expense.fyi is open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Expense.fyi is an open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/gokulkrishh/expense.fyi/blob/main/LICENSE.md).